BtheGit/raymarcher/PLAN.md

 - [x] Grid based culling for game objects (so we don't have to render everything)
 - [] Different weapons and switching between them
 - [] An interaction button for walls and sprites.
 So it's independent of weapon.
-- [] Projectiles shouldn't intersect with pickups
+- [x] Projectiles shouldn't intersect with pickups
+- [] BUG Projectiles are still interacting with Actors, even with collision layer set to pickupitem.
+- [] Interaction Directives Should probably not go straight to the HUD...
+I dunno.
+But I guess that's where we land this version.

 ### Immediate bug fixes